QaysAlnajjad/eks-gitops-apps/README.md

   --from-literal=TELEGRAM_BOT_TOKEN=$TELEGRAM_BOT_TOKEN \
   --from-literal=TELEGRAM_CHAT_ID=$TELEGRAM_CHAT_ID

-This ensures that credentials are not exposed in Git while still allowing applications to consume them securely.
+These secrets are referenced by the application manifests but are intentionally excluded from Git to prevent credential exposure.

 ### Typical workflow